Italy’s far-right Giorgia Meloni emerges stronger from EU vote

-Giorgia Meloni’s far-right party won a decisive victory in European elections in Italy, early results showed Monday — making her one of the few EU leaders to emerge stronger after the vote.
+Giorgia Meloni’s far-right party won a decisive victory in European elections in Italy, unofficial results showed Monday — making her one of the few EU leaders to emerge stronger after the vote.

 “Thank you!” the Italian prime minister posted on social media alongside a photo of her making a V-for victory.

-With half of ballots counted, her post-fascist Brothers of Italy party had secured more than 28 percent of the vote — surpassing the 26 percent she secured in September 2022 national elections.
+Meloni’s post-fascist Brothers of Italy party had secured 28.82 percent of the vote Monday with 97 percent of all votes counted — surpassing the 26 percent she secured in September 2022 national elections.

 Meloni had pitched the weekend elections for the European Parliament as a referendum on her leadership, asking voters to write “Giorgia” on their ballots.